 Eliminate Minimum Parking Requirements

 About a third of Philadelphians either don’t have the means to own a vehicle or simply don’t want to own one, and this is especially true of the Millennials and Baby Boomers who have been moving here in recent years.
 If residents want to rent or buy just a house—without an unwanted parking space bundled in—they should have the freedom to do that.
+City government shouldn't put its thumb on the scale for more parking and driving at a time when our elected officials have rhetorically committed themselves to fighting climate change and improving our air quality.

 Finish Zoning Remapping